Diggs Revol Dog Crate (Small/Medium)

 Obesity:

 Weight management affects every product category.
-Keep your Labrador Retriever at a healthy weight through proper nutrition and activity, and choose products that encourage movement rather than sedentary behavior.
+Keep your Labrador Retriever at a healthy weight through proper nutrition and activity, and choose products that encourage movement.

 Ear Infections: